PhilRW/blog/content/post/2017/reviewed/2017-01-31-the-immigration-ban-is-a-headfake-and-were-falling-for-it-medium.markdown

 But save your ammo for when you'll really need it.
 Hopefully not literally.

-<blockquote>We’ve just tested the country’s willingness to capitulate to a fascist regime.</blockquote>
+> We’ve just tested the country’s willingness to capitulate to a fascist regime.

 Source: [The Immigration Ban is a Headfake, and We’re Falling For It – Medium](https://medium.com/@jakefuentes/the-immigration-ban-is-a-headfake-and-were-falling-for-it-b8910e78f0c5)